overte-org/overte-docs-sphinx/source/create/avatars/package-avatar.rst

 At this point, you have successfully packaged your avatar.
 You can close the Avatar Packager here and upload your FST file and FBX model to the cloud location of your choice.

 ---------------------------
-Host Your Avatar
+Host and Use Your Avatar
 ---------------------------

-Before you can use a custom avatar, you must first host its FST and FBX/glTF/GLB files in a place that is publicly accessible.
-You can use any cloud platform including Amazon S3, Google Cloud Storage, Microsoft Azure, Dropbox, etc.
+Before you can use a custom avatar, you must first host its FST and model (FBX/glTF/GLB) files in a place that is publicly accessible.

+1. Upload your avatar's model file (FBX/glTF/GLB) to the service of your choice.
+2. Copy the exactly URL of file, as if you were sharing a direct download link.
+3. Open your FST file in a text editor and replace the `filename` entry with the URL from the previous step.
+4. Save your FST file and upload it to the service of your choice.
+5. In Interface (the Overte game client), select **Avatar** and click the chain/link icon.
+6. You should see a prompt with the label "Specify Avatar URL".
+Paste your FST file's direct URL into the text box here and confirm.

+If you are looking for a place to host these files, you can simply use Amazon S3, Dropbox, Google Cloud Storage, Microsoft Azure, GitHub, Catbox, etc. It doesn't matter as long as _anyone_ can view the file link!

 -------------------------------------------
 Troubleshooting with the Avatar Packager